 If applicable, you must provide proof of English-language proficiency.

 We are committed to enhancing the accessibility and flexibility of the JD program.
 The Extended-Time Program allows students, whose life circumstances prevent them from engaging in full-time study, to reduce their courses to approximately half the required load.
 With the support of our faculty and staff, students in the Extended-Time Program will tailor a class schedule that meets their needs.

 The decision to admit you to the first year of the Extended-Time Program is made only after you are admitted to Osgoode on a full-time basis.
 Upon acceptance of your place in the JD program, you must submit a statement to the Admissions Committee as soon as possible explaining why you are unable to carry a full course load.

 If you are an upper-year student, you may apply to enter the Extended-Time Program at any time in your law studies by submitting a written request and supporting rationale(s) to the Assistant Dean, Students.

-The Admissions Committee believes such rationales would include, but not be limited to the following:
+The Admissions Committee believes such rationales would include, but not be limited to:

 - financial hardship.

-Decisions for first-year admission to the Extended-Time Program are normally made in July.
+We typically make decisions about first-year admission to the Extended-Time Program in July.